Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: Controling EWPT by the Higgs-Dilaton Potential

-here $A,B$ are the parameteres.
-For convenience, $h',d'$ will be denoted again as $h,d$ in the following sections.
+For convenience, $h',d'$ will be denoted again as $\mathcal{H},\mathcal{D}$ in the following sections.
 The contribution of extra dimensions does not only appear in one effective potential via Dilaton but also in the mass of Higgs and other fields as well.

-Thus, Dilaton has a very interesting property, the manifestation of Dilaton in 1T spacetime is a massness particle.
+Thus, Dilaton has a very interesting property, the manifestation of Dilaton in 1T spacetime is a massless particle.
 Or in other words, the manifestation of 6-dimensional spacetime (2T spacetime) is through the mass of Dilaton.